2024 Registration to Apply is Now Closed

-Collecting information helps Dancers’ Group to understand who is interested in applying and allows staff adequate time to review eligibility, given the volume of applicants.
-If you did not register by March 28, you cannot apply for the Spring 2023 deadline.
+Collecting eligibility information helps Dancers’ Group to understand who is interested in applying and allows staff adequate time to review eligibility, given the volume of applicants.
+If you do not register by Feb 21, you will not be eligible to apply for the 2024 deadline.

 2. Dancers’ Group staff will contact you within 2-3 days if there are any questions.
-Once your eligibility is confirmed, you will receive a link to the application.
+Once your eligibility is confirmed, staff will email you a link to the application.

 - The strength of the artistic potential and/or history

-- The artist or dance organization is able to describe what they are interested in doing during the five-month grant period — note: this grant does not require an artist or dance organization to create something new.
+- The artist or dance organization is able to describe what they are interested in doing during the five-month grant period and any outcomes planned for the following months (e.g. completion of a dance film, a series of community gatherings or performances).
+Note: This grant does not require an artist or dance organization to create something new.
 Each applicant will describe what they are interested in investigating, working on, or doing during the grant period.

 - Supporting a range of artists and dance organizations that represent the many diversities of the San Francisco Bay Area dance community (race, ethnicity, genre, age, gender, orientation, ability, experience, location).